 According to the Guaranteed Analysis, Sundays’ beef recipe contains a minimum of 35% crude protein and minimum 20% crude fat, a maximum of 2% crude fiber, and the moisture level is 15% maximum.

-This means the food meets the nutritional needs of dogs in all life stages, including large breeds (as established by the AAFCO dog food nutrient profiles).
+The beef recipe meets the nutritional needs of dogs in all life stages, including large breeds (as established by the AAFCO dog food nutrient profiles).
+This is also true for the turkey recipe, however, the chicken recipe is for adults only.

-Also, because there are no allergy-inducing ingredients or ingredients that could hinder nutrition (such as gluten, wheat, soy, or potatoes), the food is also good for puppies and dogs with sensitive stomachs.
+There are no allergy-inducing ingredients or ingredients that could hinder nutrition (such as gluten, wheat, soy, or potatoes), so the food is also good for pups with sensitive stomachs.

 Once you open the bag of food, make sure to store it in a cool, dry place.
 I like to put everything in an air-tight container to make sure it stays fresh.